OLED vs. LED: Which is the better TV technology?

 Power consumption

 OLED panels are extremely thin and require no backlight.
-As such, OLED TV’s tend to be lighter in weight than LED/LCD TVs and considerably thinner.
+As such, OLED TV’s tend to weigh less than LED/LCD TVs and considerably thinner.
 They also require less power, making them more efficient.

 Winner: OLED

-Note: Editor’s note: Since OLED TVs are still a premium display, we have compared OLED only to equally premium LED/LCD TVs armed with similar performance potential.